Twins' Rocco Baldelli won't be manager of the year again, but his work was just as impressive

 "Players have told me they appreciated that contact with Rocco.''

-As the resumption with summer camp, the coaching staff was shook up again.
-The Twins’ medical staff recommended that coaches Bob McClure (68) and Bill Evers (66) not be with the team because of age and thus increased risk.
+The coaching staff was shook up again before the start of summer camp in early July.
+The Twins' medical staff recommended coaches Bob McClure (68) and Bill Evers (66) not be with the team because of age and thus increased risk.

 "When we made the decision on Bob and Bill, Rocco said, 'I want to talk to those guys first,'" Falvey said.
 "Rocco's not afraid of tough conversations, and that was one because of his feelings for those two men.''